 (BEAR ah klude)

 Read this Patient Information before you start taking BARACLUDE and each time you get a refill.
 There may be new information.
 This information does not take the place of talking with your healthcare provider about your medical condition or treatment.

 What is the most important information I should know about BARACLUDE?

-1. Your hepatitis B virus infection may get worse if you stop taking BARACLUDE.
+1. Your hepatitis B virus (HBV) infection may get worse if you stop taking BARACLUDE.
 This usually happens within 6 months after stopping BARACLUDE.

 - Take BARACLUDE exactly as prescribed.

 - Do not run out of BARACLUDE.

 - Do not stop BARACLUDE without talking to your healthcare provider.